Highway 60 (Israel–Palestine): Tunnels Highway

+In 2024, the project to build a second bridge and tunnel parallel to the first, thus expanding the road to two lanes in each direction, was completed.
+Construction on widening the roadway to two lanes in each direction south from Jerusalem to Gush Etzion Junction is ongoing.

 In Jerusalem

 Within Jerusalem, Highway 60, known by the municipality as the Talpiot–Atarot Axis and often referred to by its official Jerusalem Municipality designation, "Road 1" (not to be confused with National Highway 1), is the central north–south artery running through the city centre.
 The Jerusalem portion of the road begins at the Tunnels Road (the northern end of the Bethlehem Bypass), passes the edges of Gilo and Beit Safafa, joins the "Hebron Road" (דרך חברון) from Bethlehem and continues northward through Talpiot.
 This section is divided with multiple lanes and has undergone recent construction to include dedicated bus lanes and infrastructure for its eventual conversion into a line of the Jerusalem Light Rail.

 At its junction with David Remez Street, in the Abu Tor neighborhood, Route 60 narrows and descends into the Hinnom Valley, curving around Sultan's Pool directly under Mount Zion.
 It then ascends as Hativat Yerushalayim Street to intersect with the Jaffa Gate entrance to the Old City of Jerusalem.

 From there it runs underneath the Jaffa Gate Square, briefly overlaps Jaffa Road and then enters "HaTsanhanim Tunnel" passing underneath Jerusalem's New Gate.
 It emerges just west of the Damascus Gate intersecting with Street of the Prophets, again becoming a divided street.
 This section of the road includes tracks for the now completed Jerusalem Light Rail's red line.

 Briefly called Heil HaHandassa Boulevard and then Haim Bar-Lev Boulevard, it continues northward passing Meah Shearim, the American Colony, and French Hill, until Meinertzhagen junction, where it becomes a separate grade freeway.
 As a freeway, it interchanges with Highway 1 at Sha'ar Mizrah.
 The freeway then bypasses Shuafat with one of the longest and highest bridges in the country, feeding into Beit Hanina and Pisgat Ze'ev with two more interchanges.
-It continues as an at-grade road intersecting with Neve Yaakov Blvd. and finally exits the city near Kalandia.
+It continues as an at-grade road intersecting with Neve Yaakov Blvd and finally exits the city near Kalandia, through the Qalandia checkpoint and into the West Bank, where it continues to the east.